League and Self-Defense: Economic issues

 Political alignment of post-1989 Polish political parties on a two-dimensional spectrum.
 Samoobrona is coded as SRP, League of Polish Families as LPR.
 Both parties are shown to align on the economic dimension.

 Economically, League and Self-Defense called itself "solidarist", and envisioned a "solidarist state".
 The coalition called itself "pro-social" and was distinguished by its strong hostility towards privatization, which it combined with a proposal to greatly limit foreign capital in Poland and ban foreign individuals from buying Polish companies.
-The coalition postulated universal healthcare, and trade unions and labour strikes, stressing its support for the health service employees' protest that took place in Poland in 2007.
+The coalition postulated universal healthcare, and supported trade unions and labour strikes, particularly the health service employees' protest that took place in Poland in 2007.
 Moreover, LiS postulated a sharp rise of social pensions and the minimum wage.
 It also sought to diversify energy supply and develop biofuel production in Poland, which it saw as an opportunity for Polish agriculture to modernize, combined with agrarian protectionist measures and generous subsidies for Polish farmers.
 LiS presented itself as a party that "defends the interests of the poorest people, pensioners, farmers and employees", and represents "a kind of safety net for these people against the dangerous advances of [economic] liberalism."

 Both parties forming LiS were described as socialist.
 When leaving the coalition with Law and Justice, LPR accused it of abandoning the "national-socialist" program that was agreed upon in the coalition pact.
 The economic doctrine of LPR was called "populist/socialist", and "overtly anti-capitalist".
 Samoobrona meanwhile, was commonly considered socialist in political science, and openly called for a return of socialism as the economic system of Poland.
 Similarly to LPR, Samoobrona was also referred by some as "national-socialist", Polish political scientist Jarosław Tomasiewicz described the ideology Samoobrona as consisting of the traditions of "agrarian movements, Catholic social teaching, nationalism and ‘real socialism’", as well as "combining elements of agrarianism, nationalism and communism of the Polish People's Republic".